-Hello everyone, I am zigge and today I will take you on a tour through the game’s oldest deck that is still viable today – 2.6 hog cycle.
+Hello everyone, today I will be taking you on a tour through the Clash Royale’s oldest deck that is still viable today – 2.6 hog cycle deck.

 I call this “The Evergreen Deck” because of how consistently viable it has been over the last almost 3 years.
 It’s one of the most difficult decks to master but it performs very well once you have done so and has the capability to win any matchup if played right.

 There is no one way to play this deck, when you watch top players playing this deck, you’ll notice they all play it in slightly different ways.
-You will have to figure out your playstyle for yourself, but in this article I will try to line out some of the general tips and tricks as well as some input from professional players, such as JACK, LucasXGamer and and Zoom.
+You will have to figure out your playstyle for yourself, but in this article I will try to line out some of the general tips and tricks as well as some input from professional players!

 A Comprehensive Guide to Hog Cycle